 There’s also a good dining scene, which mostly focused on American and local foods.
 You can easily find great burgers on the same menu as fresh salmon, and increasingly you’ll see other fun Alaskan local ingredients cropping up on the menu, like reindeer sausage, halibut chowder, and local blueberries on a quinoa salad.

-I love these times in Alaska because they remind me that the beauty in the world is both fleeting and cyclical: the seasons always change and the colors always change, and they’ll come back next year too.
+I love these transitional seasons in Alaska because they remind me that the beauty in the world is both fleeting and cyclical: the seasons always change and the colors always change, and they’ll come back next year too.

-Yet another reason – aside from all of the others listed above – to visit Alaska in the Spring, is that prices are going to be lower.
+Yet another reason – aside from all of the others listed above – to visit Alaska in the spring, is that prices are going to be lower.
+Since Alaska is a bucket list destination, most people save up for years to make the trip.
+By visiting in the spring, you’ll stretch those savings further, maybe getting to stay a day or two longer, or visit an additional destination or book an extra tour.

-For example, flights from Seattle to Anchorage for a week in May 2018 start from $279 on Alaska Airlines; in July, they start from $329 per person.
-You can expect those kinds of price differences across the board when it comes to all aspects of your trip to Alaska (hotels, flights, tours, etc.).
 If you don’t care about your budget, this might not matter to you.
-If like me you try and stick to a budget and save when you can, traveling to Alaska in Spring is a great way to keep your costs down.
+If like me you try and stick to a budget and save when you can, traveling to Alaska in spring is a great way to keep your costs down.

 Is Spring a Good Time to Take an Alaska Cruise?

 As mentioned, prices will be lower across the board.
-Most cruise companies actually offer a lower price in the Spring (May) compared with Summer (June/July).
-For example, Norwegian Cruise Lines’ 7-Day Alaska Cruise with Glacier Bay from Seattle starts from $879 per person in May – in June, prices start from $1039 (15% more!).
+Most cruise companies actually offer a lower price in the spring (May) compared with Summer (June/July).